Achieve Running Club

 Is Running Good For You?

-Is running good for meIf you’ve ever asked, “Is running good for me?” the short answer is, yes.
+is running good for youIf you’ve ever asked, “Is running good for me?” the short answer is, yes.

 Running checks a lot of boxes when it comes to health.
-It strengthens your heart.
-It helps lower blood pressure.
-It boosts your lung power.
-It supports fat loss by burning calories during and after your run.
+It strengthens your heart, it helps lower blood pressure, it boosts your lung power and it supports fat loss by burning calories during and after your run.
 Your bones get stronger too, which matters more than you might think, especially as you age.

 Running can also help with sleep.
 A few consistent runs each week can improve how quickly you fall asleep and how deeply you rest.
 You might even feel more focused during the day.